Suffolk County Child Support Attorneys Fight for Fair Child Support in Nassau and Suffolk Counties for Your Family

 In most circumstances, the obligation to pay child support in the state of New York terminates when the child turns 21 years of age.

 Contact our Suffolk County Child Support Lawyers for your free consultation

 To discuss your child support needs, contact Nassau County child support attorneys who provide quality representation that is affordable.
 If you are dissatisfied with your current lawyer, we can help you transition smoothly to our firm.
 With more than 30 years of experience, Simonetti & Associates works to resolve your case as quickly as possible while minimizing your stress and expense.
-We offer flexible hours at our Woodbury and New York offices and return your calls promptly.
+We offer flexible hours at our Syosset and Water Mill offices and return your calls promptly.
 For your free consultation, call 877-385-2560 or contact us online.